Samuel Bloomer

-Samuel Bloomer (November 30, 1835 – October 4, 1917) served in Company B of the First Minnesota Volunteer Infantry Regiment during the American Civil War.
+Samuel Bloomer (November 30, 1835 – October 4, 1917) was a Swiss American carpenter who served in Company B of the First Minnesota Volunteer Infantry Regiment during the American Civil War.
 He was the regiment's color sergeant, and after the war he was deeply involved in civic life and the Grand Army of the Republic.

 Early life

 Bloomer was born in Switzerland on November 30, 1835.
 He immigrated to the United States in 1846 with family, including his first cousin, Adam Marty.
-The family settled in St. Louis for a time before moving to Stillwater.
-Bloomer worked on the Henry Jackman farm and as a carpenter.
+The family settled in St. Louis in Missouri for a time before moving to Stillwater, Minnesota.
+Bloomer worked on the Henry Jackman farm as a carpenter.
 He was a member of the "Wide Awakes", a group that supported Lincoln during the 1860 election.

 First Minnesota Volunteer Infantry

 When news of the Civil War reached Minnesota, Bloomer and his cousins joined the Stillwater Guards, a local militia group.
 The Guards were mustered into the First Minnesota Volunteer Infantry Regiment at Fort Snelling on April 29, 1861, forming the nucleus of Company B. Bloomer was initially given the rank of corporal and participated in all the regiment's major engagements until the Battle of Antietam.
 He was wounded slightly in the head at the Battle of Bull Run.
 During the Battle of Savage's Station on June 29, 1862, which was part of the Peninsula Campaign, Bloomer was promoted to color sergeant.
 In the midst of the engagement the standard bearer was killed.
 Bloomer picked up the colors, and was separated from the regiment for five hours.
 He returned the colors to the regiment and was promoted for his bravery.

 While carrying the colors during the Battle of Antietam, Bloomer received a gunshot wound below his right knee.
 He crawled to safety behind a nearby oak tree as the First Minnesota retreated.
 Bloomer lay there until the next day when Confederate soldiers carried him to a barn.
 Eventually Bloomer came into the care of his comrades when the Confederates retreated.
 On September 20, 1862, his leg was amputated.
 Bloomer spent the rest of his service in military hospitals until he was discharged on December 2, 1862.
 He returned to Stillwater, but became very restless and heartbroken when a local woman refused his proposal of marriage.
-He accepted a commission as a lieutenant in the Veteran Reserve Corps.
-He served until September 19, 1866, when he was mustered out.
+He accepted a commission as a lieutenant in the Veteran Reserve Corps, Bloomer served in the 36th and 120th companies of the 2nd Battalion while in the VRC.
+Bloomer also briefly worked with the Freedmen's Bureau while stationed in Pine Bluff, Arkansas.
+Bloomer served until September 19, 1866, when he was mustered out of service.